-The history of the Kooikerhondje as a working dog in the duck decoy already dates from several centuries ago.
-In the beginning of the 20th century the Kooikerhondje seemed to disappear for a while, because the number of decoys declined.
+The history of the Kooikerhondje as a working dog in the duck decoy, dates from a few centuries ago.
+Due to a decline in the number of duck decoys at the start of the 20th century, this type of dog seemed to disappear.

-She gave a lock of hair and a picture of a Kooikerhondje to a pedlar, who managed to track down a couple of useful dogs in the country.
-That is how she got female dog ‘Tommie’, from Friesland, which is generally considered as the ancestress of the current Kooikerhondje.
+With the help of a pedlar, whom she gave a lock of hair and a picture of a Kooikerhondje, she succeeded in finding some useful specimens in the countryside.
+That’s how she got hold of the bitch “Tommie” from Friesland, which is generally regarded as the founding mother of the current Kooikerhondje.

-The first litter was bred in 1942 and was named ‘van Walhalla’.
-Nico, a grandchild of Tommie’s granddaughter Carlienke van Walhalla, was the first Kooikerhondje to be admitted to the provisional register.
+The first litter was bred by the Baroness in 1942 and was named “Van Walhalla”.
+Nico, a grandchild of Tommie’s granddaughter Carlienke van Walhalla, was the first Kooikerhondje to be admitted to the Provisional Register.

-Provisional recognition was given on June 18 1966, and shortly after that it was possible for dog owners to include their Kooikerhondje in the provisional register.
-Several judging days were organised from 1967 to 1970 which were necessary for acceptance.
+Provisional admission was given on June 18, 1966.
+Shortly after that, it was possible for dog owners to include their Kooikerhondje in the Provisional Register (V.R.).
+More judging days, necessary for acceptance, were organised from 1967 to 1970.

-The official recognition was given by the Dutch Kennelclub on December 20, 1971.
-At this point the current breedstandard became valid.
+Final admission was given by the Dutch Kennelclub on December 20, 1971.
+At this point the current breedstandard came into effect.